Israel raids Palestinian news agency in hunt for gunmen

-JERUSALEM (AP) — Israeli military forces have carried out a series of raids in the West Bank city of Ramallah, bursting into stores and offices of the official Palestinian news agency, in a frantic manhunt for gunmen who shot seven Israelis outside a Jewish settlement.
+JERUSALEM (AP) — Israeli military forces carried out a series of raids in the West Bank city of Ramallah on Monday, bursting into stores and offices of the official Palestinian news agency in a manhunt for gunmen who shot seven Israelis outside a Jewish settlement.

-Workers at the Wafa news agency say the troops confiscated security camera footage from their offices as part of the raid.
+Workers at the Wafa news agency said the troops confiscated security camera footage from their offices as part of the raid, and detained employees in the office for a half an hour.

-The military announced early Monday that it had commenced “extensive searches” in villages near the settlement of Ofra.
-In Sunday night’s attack, shots were fired from a Palestinian vehicle at a bus stop outside the settlement.
+The agency shared images on Twitter showing Israeli forces in their Ramallah offices.

+The military announced earlier Monday that it had commenced “extensive searches” in villages near the settlement of Ofra — the site of the attack.
 The army had no comment on the raid at the Wafa agency.

 Most Read Nation & World Stories